 Increased adoption of solar technologies, at both the rooftop and industrial scale, is a critical step towards reducing harmful emissions resulting from electric generating units (EGU).
 For North Central Texas in particular, solar is the key to avoiding increases in EGU emissions in the face of a growing population.
 NCTCOG has participated in several projects to increase solar deployment across Texas, including Solar Ready II (in partnership with the National Association of Regional Councils, the Mid-America Regional Council, Meister Consultants Group, Inc., and Council of State Governments), a contract awarded by the State Energy Conservation Office, and a technical assistance award as a SolSmart Advisor.
 Through these projects, NCTCOG has conducted outreach to local governments about solar Best Management Practices, developed template regional materials related to permitting and zoning ordinances, and hosted trainings for first responders, inspectors, permitting officials, and other staff to increase local governments' comfort with solar technology.
 Ultimately, the goal is to streamline local regulatory processes, increasing the magnitude and rate of solar installations.
 As of March 2018, NCTCOG had assisted six municipalities in the DFW area in receiving SolSmart designation.
 This designation indicates the cities have updated local policies and processes in a way that results in a more solar-friendly regulatory environment.
 NCTCOG developed and maintains extensive resources, including cost-benefit analysis tools for a variety of solar applications and template documents for local governments, online at www.GoSolarTexas.org.
-NCTCOG will continue outreach and educational efforts for local governments in the region regarding solar and the

-SolSmart program to achieve the goals laid out in the Agency's solar statement submitted for the SolSmart program, including the designation of ten additional cities in the region.
 Stakeholders engaged in these initiatives have conducted region-specific research and estimated that total installed solar capacity in the 10-county DFW ozone nonattainment area was approximately 43,626 kW as of early 2016.
 As installed solar capacity continues to increase, additional emissions reductions will be gained through reduced demand on conventional EGUs.